GitLab Duo Principles - Hands-On Lab: Code Generation with GitLab Duo

-This Hands-On Guide walks you through using GitLab Duo to generate code.
+This Hands-On Guide walks you through using GitLab Duo to generate and explain code.

 Objectives